- As low as $1,080/Night

 One of Charleston premier neighborhoods: Harleston Village epitomizes Southern elegance and historical richness.
 Its streets are adorned with captivating architecture, each building whispering tales of bygone eras.
 The youthful ambiance, courtesy of the close by College of Charleston, infuses the neighborhood with a dynamic energy and cultural vibrancy.

 Culinary delights abound in Harleston Village, where traditional Lowcountry cuisine harmonizes with innovative gastronomic creations.
-The neighborhood's walkability invites leisurely exploration, with the city marina providing a serene backdrop for spectacular strolls.
+The neighborhood's walkability invites leisurely exploration, with the city marina providing a serene backdrop for breathtaking strolls.

 Other Things to Note: